-If you’re cooking at home more often these days during COVID-19, eating a good amount of fresh fruits and veggies is a great way to keep a healthy lifestyle.
+If you’re cooking at home more often these days, eating a good amount of fresh fruits and veggies is a great way to live healthier (or get back on track if you took a pause during the pandemic.)
 With the warmer weather finally arriving in Michigan, farmers markets across the state are opening up and grocery stores are starting to stock more in-season produce.
-But if you don’t want to venture out (even with these safe shopping tips), there are ways to get fresh produce sent right to your home.
+But if you don’t want to venture out or have gotten used to delivery this last year, there are ways to get fresh produce sent right to your home.
 Here are some options offering delivery throughout Michigan:

 - Michigan Farm to Family works with local farmers and food artisans who use healthy, humane and sustainable production methods.
 Options for a la carte ordering include meat, dairy products, frozen produce and fresh organic produce.
 Both no-contact pickup and home delivery are available statewide.